Webb space telescope reaches orbit nearly a million miles away after 30-day voyage from Earth

 Before launch, engineers said Webb likely would have enough propellant to operate for five to 10 years.
 But thanks to the precision of its Ariane 5 launch and two near-perfect trajectory correction burns carried out later, it now appears Webb could remain operational for many years beyond that.

-In any case, with the L2 orbit insertion burn behind then, scientists and engineers will focus on aligning Webb's secondary mirror and the 18 hexagonal segments making up its 21.3-foot-wide primary mirror to achieve the required razor-sharp focus.
+With the L2 orbit insertion burn behind them, scientists and engineers will focus on aligning Webb's secondary mirror and the 18 hexagonal segments making up its 21.3-foot-wide primary mirror to achieve the required razor-sharp focus.

 As it now stands, the 18 unaligned segments would produce 18 out-of-focus images of the same star.
-But over the next few months, the positions of each segment will be adjusted, one at a time, to move reflected starlight to the center of the telescope's optical axis.
+But over the next few months, the positions of each segment will be adjusted in tiny increments, one at a time, to move reflected starlight to the center of the telescope's optical axis.

+"All 132 actuators are working completely nominally, and they're working at these very cold temperatures," said Lee Feinberg, Webb Optical Element Manager at Goddard.
+"The coldest mirror is actually the secondary mirror, which is now about 35 Kelvin, which is roughly minus 400 degrees Fahrenheit.
+So those actuators are about that temperature."

+To line up the mirror segments, Webb will be aimed at a relatively isolated star in Ursa Major near the bowl of the Big Dipper.
+One of the telescope's four instruments will be used to map out where each segment is currently aimed.

+"We'll get 18 separate images that will be very blurry because these individual (segments) won't be aligned," Feinberg said.
+"So we'll align them and then we will put those 18 images on top of each other.
+We call that stacking."

+With the segments finally aligned to within a tiny fraction of the width of a human hair, the primary and secondary mirrors will be aligned to optimize the light being directed to Webb's four science instruments.

-Once all 18 light beams are precisely merged, or "stacked," Webb will effectively be in focus, clearing the way for instrument calibration.
-The first science images from the fully commissioned telescope are expected this summer.
+The first images from the fully commissioned telescope are expected this summer, roughly six months after launch.

+"We'll be doing more than 300 observing programs in the first year," Rigby said.
+"Most of those fall into four broad science themes about the first generation of galaxies that formed after the Big Bang; how galaxies evolve over the history of the universe; how stars and their planets form; and then all about planetary systems, both our sun's planets and planets that are orbiting other stars.

+"We're a month in, and the baby hasn't even opened its eyes yet," she said.
+"But that's the science that we're looking forward to."

 for more features.